Acetaminophen, butalbital, caffeine, and codeine

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of this medicine can be fatal, especially in a child or other person using the medicine without a prescription.
+An opioid overdose can be fatal, especially in a child or other person using the medicine without a prescription.
 Overdose symptoms may include severe drowsiness, pinpoint pupils, slow breathing, or no breathing.

-What should I avoid while taking this medicine?
+What should I avoid while taking acetaminophen, butalbital, caffeine, and codeine?

 Do not drink alcohol.
 Dangerous side effects or death could occur.

-This medication may cause blurred vision and may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how the medication will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how this medicine will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

-Ask a doctor or pharmacist before using any other cold, allergy, pain, or sleep medication.
-Acetaminophen (sometimes abbreviated as APAP) is contained in many combination medicines.
-Taking certain products together can cause you to get too much acetaminophen which can lead to a fatal overdose.
-Check the label to see if a medicine contains acetaminophen or APAP.
+Ask a doctor or pharmacist before using any other medicine that may contain acetaminophen (sometimes abbreviated as APAP).
+Taking too much acetaminophen can lead to a fatal overdose.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
-This could occur even if you have taken acetaminophen in the past and had no reaction.
 Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
 If you have this type of reaction, you should never again take any medicine that contains acetaminophen.

 Acetaminophen, butalbital, caffeine, and codeine may cause serious side effects.
 Call your doctor at once if you have:

-weak or shallow breathing, slow heart rate, feeling like you might pass out;
+extreme drowsiness, feeling like you might pass out;

-fast or pounding heart rate, feeling short of breath;
+chest pain, fast or pounding heart rate, feeling short of breath;

-confusion, hallucinations, unusual thoughts or behavior;
+confusion, unusual thoughts or behavior;

-liver problems--nausea, upper stomach pain, itching, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+liver problems--nausea, upper stomach pain, itching, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

-Serious side effects may be more likely in older adults and those who are debilitated or have wasting syndrome or chronic breathing disorders.
+Serious breathing problems may be more likely in older adults and those who are debilitated or have wasting syndrome or chronic breathing disorders.

 Common side effects include: